 Snow, ice and downright freezing rain are just a few of the delightful hazards that Mother Nature throws our way during winter.
 These chilly conditions can make any outdoor adventure a slog—but not if you have the right gear.
 The winter boots assembled here are proof that proper footwear can transform a frigid arctic day into a delightful romp through Jack Frost’s finest.

 Over the years, footwear technology has evolved so we can have it all: lightweight warmth, waterproofing, traction, style and even—gasp!—reasonable price tags.
 Choosing the right kicks may feel daunting with all of the available options, so we’ve asked REI staffers, members and customers to share their favorite footwear for facing the frigid weather.
-Here are their eight top picks for winter footwear currently available at REI Co-op.
+Here are their seven top picks for winter footwear currently available at REI Co-op.
 Whether you’re headed to the grocery store or climbing a local peak, we’ve got something for your feet in the fourth season.

 For quick recommendations, check out the list below—or scroll down for detailed reviews.